gustapp/elric/README.md

 elric
 ==============================

-Minimalist elric for research projects
+Shared code base for research experiments on data science and AI

 Project Organization
 ------------